Ebola treatment centre in Congo is attacked again; 1 dead

 In addition, some residents wary of outsiders after years of deadly rebel attacks have shown hostility to health workers in a region that is facing its first Ebola outbreak.
 Misunderstandings have been high, especially over the need to conduct safe burials, a highly sensitive issue.
 Ebola is spread via bodily fluids of those infected, including the dead.

-On Thursday, the Doctors Without Borders president warned that Ebola containment efforts face a "climate of deepening community mistrust" seven months after the outbreak was declared.
+On Thursday, the Doctors Without Borders president warned that Ebola containment efforts face a "climate of deepening community mistrust" seven months after the outbreak was declared, and the use of security forces complicates efforts.
+People are still reluctant to bring the sick to treatment centres, Joanne Liu said.

-Congo's health ministry, which on Sunday tweeted a photo of smiling health workers reopening the Butembo treatment centre, says 853 Ebola cases have been confirmed in this outbreak, including 578 deaths.
+To conquer Ebola, "we must strike a delicate balance between providing accessible care, maintaining the neutrality of the response and protecting patients and staff from attacks by armed groups," Tedros said in a Twitter post on Saturday.
+"We are committed to ending the outbreak and we will not leave until we do."

 Top Video